Saidapet: Prasanna Venkatesa Perumal kovil

-According to an old inscription, the Prasanna Venkatesa Perumal temple was constructed in the 12th century.
+According to an old inscription, the Prasanna Venkatesa Perumal temple was constructed in the 12th century CE.
 It is popularly known as Perumal Kovil of Saidapet.
 The main deity is Prasanna Venkatesa Perumal.
 Annual Brahmotsavam takes place during the Tamil month of Chithirai.
 Vaikunta Ekadasi festival is very famous here.
 Other two famous festivals are Rathasapthami held in the month of February and Thotta Urchavam held in the month of march.
 One more important function in this temple is that Sri Parthasarathy Swamy of Triplicane visits this temple yearly once on the first Sunday of February.

 Anjaneyar temple

-This Hanuman temple is situated on the banks of the Adyar river which is said to be a 1000 year old temple.
+This Hanuman temple is situated on the banks of the Adyar river which is said to be a 1000-year-old temple.
 There is one more Anjaneyar temple facing the Prasanna Venkatesa Perumal kovil.
 It is said the Hanuman in this temple is incarnated in such a way that he is worshipping Lord Rama situated at the Narasimha temple.